maciokeks/ESP8266-NTP-on-lcd-16x2/README.md

 ![alt text](https://github.com/maciokeks/ESP8266-NTP-on-lcd-16x2/blob/master/additional%20photos/board%20manager.png)

 ## Solder your lcd and ESP8266
-To solder you need:
+To connect this you need solder iron and some tin or you can use breadboard.
-1. solder iron
-2. some tin

 You need to solder 4 wires to your ESP8266.
 Look on your i2c converter connected to lcd and there is GND, Vcc, SDA, SCL.
 Solder this pin using 4 wires like this:

 > SDA---D2 or GPIO4